oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/homological_algebra.md

 # Homological Algebra

-Some OSCAR functions which are fundamental to homological algebra such as the `kernel` function and basic functions for handling chain and cochain complexes have already been discussed in previous sections.
-Building on these functions, we now introduce further OSCAR functionality supporting computations in homological algebra.
+Some OSCAR functions which are fundamental to homological algebra such as the `kernel` function for module homomorphisms and basic functions for handling chain and cochain complexes are discussed in the module section.
+Building on these functions, we here introduce further OSCAR functionality supporting computations in homological algebra.

 ## Presentations